 Original Author: D'Ann Roher (2006)

 Biodiversity is the number and variety of living organisms within a specific geographical region.
 These organisms work together to create a thriving and productive ecosystem.
-The term can relate to the simplicity or diversity of genes or species.

 Even though the term biodiversity is fairly new to the public’s vocabulary, the diversity of our world dates back millions of years ago.
 Scientists figure that the diversity of the earth has been inconsistent.
 There have been massive extinction events.
 Our earth started out with single celled organisms; later multicellular organisms appeared.
 Scientists tend to have their own views about the species inventory.
 Estimates seem to range around ten million species.

 Thomas Lovejoy coined the term biological diversity in 1980, while W. G. Rosen coined the word biodiversity itself in 1985.
 (Answers.com)